microsoft/terraform-provider-power-platform/examples/quickstarts/201-D365-finance-environment/README.md

 ## Limitations and Considerations

 - Provisioning can take over an hour, so refrain from rerunning the same environment creation Terraform files more than hourly, as this will cause unexpected behavior.
-- Be sure the relevant users are assigned the correct Dynamics 365 licenses, as this can cause unexpected errors.

 ## Additional Resources